tonsaito/waes-passport/README.md

 ## Stack
 - Java 11
-- Spring boot 2
+- Spring boot 2.x
+- Hibernate
+- H2 Database
 - Docker
-- Jersey to create REST APIs
+- Jersey
-- Unit Tests with JUnit
+- JUnit 5
-- Gradle as the dependency manager
+- Gradle
-- Log management with Log4j
+- Log4j

 ## How to run
 For the usability purposes you can find the built waes-passport.jar in the /run-package directory